Name: Marmaduke

 ."
 (I can't make out the concluding words.)

-the same day, the court issues an order binding Jacob, subject to a penalty of
+day, the court issues an order binding Jacob, subject to a penalty of $250, to

-is the last record of Marmaduke found to date.
-He is not to be found in the
+last record of Marmaduke found to date.
+He is not to be found in the 1850

-1850 census, even though all his family is still in the County.
-Best guess is
+census, even though all his family is still in the County.
+Best guess is that

-that he died at the poor farm.
-I tried to find the Parke County Poor Farm
+he died at the poor farm.
+I tried to find the Parke County Poor Farm cemetery

-cemetery records, but all I found online was the note "The County Poor
+records, but all I found online was the note "The County Poor Farm cemetery

-Farm cemetery has not been located.
-Its area is known, but nothing is there
+has not been located.
+Its area is known, but nothing is there anymore."

 Farm entries for the 1850 census.
 Marmaduke is not still there, but the census